Zoe Hobbs

 Zoe Hobbs (born 11 September 1997) is a New Zealand track and field sprinter competing in the 60 metres, 100 m and 200 m.
-She is the Oceanian indoor record holder for the 60 m and the Oceanian record holder for the 100 m.
+She won the gold medal in the 100 metres at the 2026 Commonwealth Games, the first New Zealand athlete to win the event.
+She is the Oceanian indoor record holder for the 60 m and the Oceanian record holder for the 100 m, the latter achieved in winning the Commonwealth Games gold.

 Hobbs was the first Oceanian woman to break the 11-second barrier in the 100 m.
-She has won 12 individual New Zealand national titles.
+She has won 13 individual New Zealand national titles.

 Early life and background

 Zoe Hobbs was born in Stratford, Taranaki, to Dorothy and Grant Hobbs.
 She is Māori, of the Ngāruahine iwi (tribe).
 She attended Ngaere School, where she enjoyed racing boys barefoot at lunchtime, New Plymouth Girls' High School in New Plymouth, and Massey University in Auckland, graduating in 2021 with a Bachelor of Science degree, majoring in Human Nutrition.

 She started athletics at Eltham Athletics Club at the age of five, though also played other sports growing up.
 In her final year of high school she started focussing primarily on athletics.